bhoumikp/basic-api/README.md

 - **Delete Entity by ID:**
   - Route: `DELETE /api/entities/{id}`
-  - Description: It simply matches the entity with given Id and remove it from the database.
+  - Description: It simply matches the entity with the given Id and removes it from the database.

 ### Retry and Backoff Mechanism

 - **Retry Mechanism:**
-  - It is the ability of the API to auto-retry a failed operation.
+  - The API can auto-retry a failed operation.
-  - In this API, the methods that contains write-to-database operations, have ability to retry the operation several times.
+  - In this API, the methods which contain write-to-database operations, can retry the operation several times.
-  - The default rate of maximum retries is 3 and they have delays between them.
+  - The default rate of maximum retries is 3 and each retry has a delay between them.

 - **Backoff Strategy:**
   - This API uses the exponential Backoff Strategy, in which the delay between attempts will increase exponentially after each attempt.